alirezatsh/devops_journey/Database/mongodb/README.md

 ## Installation

-Follow these steps to set up MinIO using Docker:
+Follow these steps to set up MongoDB using Docker:

 1. Clone the repo